tnyeanderson/zet/20230302013036/README.md

 )

 func main() {
-  fmt.Println("There should be nothing printed after this due to a crash!")
+  fmt.Println("There should be nothing printed after this!")

   // noop is an empty executable file args := []string{"./noop"}